HunterWhiteDev/hulu-clone/README_GITHUB.md

-### Note: You need the STRIPE_KEY for `functions/.env` and the API keys for `src/firebaseKeys.ts`.
+### Notice: You need the you need to get the following keys from me:

+STRIPE_KEY for `functions/.env`

+API keys for `src/firebaseKeys.ts`.

 Contact me at hunter.white1801@gmail.com to get them.

 ## Getting Started: